govuk-one-login/data-analytics-platform/README.md

 These tests are split into two projects based on their execution patterns.
 The main test suite executes the ETL Step Function once in the global setup file, processing all events before any tests run.
 The raw-to-stage unhappy path tests execute the Step Function individually within each test (expecting failures for invalid data), making them take longer to run.

-Running `npm run test:integration` will run all tests concurrently in two projects.
-The Step Function executions are isolated between the different test suites.
+Running `npm run test:integration` runs all tests concurrently in two projects.
+The suites share the same raw S3 layer and the same raw-to-stage ETL Step Function; isolation is maintained by the raw-to-stage unhappy path suite sweeping orphaned malformed events from the raw layer before it runs and in a guaranteed teardown (see the description above).
 The full test suite typically takes approximately 14 minutes to complete.
 Tests automatically clean up all test data from S3 and Athena after completion.

 #### E2E tests